Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### Database availability

-Microsoft does not yet offer an SLA for Azure Database for PostgreSQL, because it is still in "Preview" mode.
-It should be generally available, which will include an SLA, by the time we launch MAP for clients in the fall of 2018.

-For SQL Database (the most similar product with an SLA), they currently offer a 99.99% availability guarantee.
+Microsoft currently offers a 99.99% connectivity SLA for Azure Database for PostgreSQL.

-Despite not having an SLA, the PostgreSQL product does perform backups of every database every 5 minutes, giving us a 5-minute RPO for our databases.
+Azure performs backups of every database every 5 minutes, giving us a 5-minute RPO for each of our databases.

 We will perform regular restore tests of the Azure backups, to ensure we are able to stand up a new server using the backups in case of an emergency.